Knoxville Police Department: Controversies

 insufficient mental health crisis intervention training of the officers involved."

-On August 26, 2019, "Philly" Pheap was suspected of a hit and run.
+On August 26, 2019, Channara Tom "Philly" Pheap was suspected of a hit and run.
 According to eyewitnesses, he was shot twice in the back by KPD Officer Dylan M. Williams.
 There is no camera footage of the shooting, though dash camera footage of some of the lead up is available.
 Pheap's death was also cited in the Knox County Democratic Party Progressive Action Committee report.
 A Federal wrongful death lawsuit has been filed by Pheap's family seeking $5M in damages.

 In July 2014 Ron Carden was shot in the back by Knoxville Police Department Officer David Gerlach.
 The shooting happened just off to the side of the view of the cruiser mounted camera.
 According to local Knoxville USA Today affiliate KnoxNews "Chief U.S. District Judge Tom Varlan ruled Tuesday attorney Richard M. Brooks failed – after nearly three years of litigation and a day’s worth of trial testimony in U.S. District Court – to present enough evidence to allow the jury to even consider whether Knoxville Police Department Officer David Gerlach had the legal right to use deadly force against parolee Ronald E. Carden."